Light

 Symptoms

-- new growth much smaller than older leaves
+• new growth much smaller than leaves from earlier in the year

 Causes